ianpatete/ianpatete/README.md

 Hi, I’m @ianpatete

 I am a budding Data Analyst who is looking to showcase their skills.
-Here is a few of my Portfolio Projects:
+Here is a few of my [](Portfolio-Project/README.md):
 Finding a City of Chicago Job

     Skills Used:
           -Excel